Dehydrated Strawberries

 Notes

-Nutrition
+Approximate Nutrition Info

 Price Breakdown

 I usually buy strawberries when they’re on sale for $2 per pound.
 At that price, this recipe costs $3 to make, or $.75 per ⅓ cup serving.
-Try these dehydrated strawberries for a fun, tasty snack.
+Try these dry strawberries for a fun, tasty snack.

 Pin it here: